-While call center software helps the business, it helps employees with the tools they need.
+While call center software helps the business, it keeps employees confident in their job.
 It's a combination that benefits everyone.

 4) Superior Headsets

 When you think about it, the right headset is one of the most important tools you can provide your call center.
-Without it, employees spend time struggling to make their headsets work, get frustrated, and have less clear communication.
+Otherwise, employees may find themselves struggling to make their headsets work, getting frustrated, and having less clear communications.

 Look for brands with a history of superior quality, like Plantronics or Jabra.
-Keep in mind that your initial investment may be more than what you might pay for another brand, but the quality and longevity will make up the cost.
+Keep in mind that your initial investment may be higher than an off-brand, but quality and longevity make up the cost.

 5) A Productive Atmosphere

 Sometimes the tools you need are not tangible items but rather the right atmosphere.
-Employees need to feel comfortable and happy - and their work will reflect it.
+Employees need to feel comfortable and happy - and their work reflects it.

-For example, you might be surprised how much changing the office look creates more sales or better customer service.
+For example, you might be surprised by how much changing the office aesthetic creates more sales or better customer service.

 According to Forbes: